 I already know raiders sometimes attack settlements, but along with learning that Paul can decide to leave the settlement on his own, that raiders can actually abduct people is more new information.
 I dash off to deal with the hostage situation, and find the pack of raiders in the woods pointing guns at some of my settlers.
 The raiders are angry because I'd killed a bunch of them in Concord a few days ago, but I figure I can talk my way out a bloodbath because there are some dialogue options for negotiation.

-Fallout 4 turns five years old today, and if you're thinking about jumping in and starting over, do yourself a favor and install Sim Settlements 2 first.
-The sequel to our favorite mod of 2017, Sim Settlements 2 expands on the settlement building system and throws in loads more, including French Bulldogs.
+If you're thinking about jumping into Fallout 4 and starting over, do yourself a favor and install Sim Settlements 2 first.
+The sequel to our favorite mod of 2017 (opens in new tab), Sim Settlements 2 expands on the settlement building system and throws in loads more, including French Bulldogs.
 Don't you want a French Bulldog running around in your settlement?
 I assume you do.

 Like the original mod, Sim Settlements 2 overhauls Fallout 4's settlement building process in novel fashion.
 Rather than building every structure and placing every single stick of furniture yourself—which, don't get me wrong, can be quite fun—it allows players to instead zone their settlements.
 Label areas for residential buildings, industrial structures, farming zones, and vendors, and the settlers who arrive will construct those buildings themselves.
 The building system pulls from a pool of assets so each building will be a little different, and over time they'll grow and change, giving your base or bases a dynamic, living quality.